 Entry Fee: Yes

-Covered by Passes?: Yes, Barcelona Card (free) & Articket Barcelona Museum Pass (free)
+Covered by Passes: Free with the Barcelona Card and Articket Barcelona Museum Pass

-Website: http://www.museunacional.cat/en (official website).
+Website: museunacional.cat (official website).
 Tickets also available here.

 The Museu Nacional d’Art de Catalunya (National Museum of Art of Catalonia), abbreviated as MNAC, is the national museum of Catalan visual art in Barcelona.
-It houses over 1,000 years worth of Catalan art, from medieval to modern art.
+It houses over 1,000 years worth of Catalan art, from medieval to modern.

-Although many of the art museums in Barcelona may have a piece of work by Gaudí or feature temporary exhibitions, MNAC has the largest collection (about 40 objects) with a number of pieces of furniture, stained glass, metalwork, and other objects.
-But not all of these objects are normally on display at one time.
+Although many of the art museums in Barcelona may have a piece of work by Gaudí or feature temporary exhibitions, MNAC has the largest collection (about 40 objects), with a number of pieces of furniture, stained glass, metalwork, and other objects.
+Not all of these objects are normally on display at one time.

-It is important to remember that many of Gaudí’s projects not only included the design of the building itself, but he also often designed furniture, doors, gates, windows, altars, chimneys, mouldings, etc. for his buildings.
+It is important to remember that many of Gaudí’s projects not only included the design of the building itself, but he also often designed furniture, doors, gates, windows, altars, chimneys, and moldings for his buildings.

 The museum of course has much more to offer and is worthy of a visit for anyone interested in Catalan art.
 It has a particularly amazing collection of Romanesque art, particularly religious frescos, icons, and statues from Romanesque churches located throughout Catalonia.